jessel92/RPi-Light-Switcher-9000/README.md

 This is a simple Flask server that is run from your Raspberry Pi (or other single board computers) that can control that micro servo via a web interface over your local network!
 Without messing with any existing electrical work!

-See Thingiverse.com post (I will post the link as soon as I make it)for the micro servo switch plate mount.
+See my [Thingiverse](https://www.thingiverse.com/Forgedinplastic3d/about) post (I will post the actual link as soon as I put it up)for the micro servo switch plate mount.

+If you have a standard style light switch check out this [Servo Switch Plate Mount](https://www.thingiverse.com/thing:1156995) by carjo3000
+I havent tried it but I'm sure you can make it work with some slight adjustments to the code!

 The servo I used: [Keywish MG90S](https://www.amazon.com/gp/product/B071J7BGV8/ref=oh_aui_detailpage_o02_s00?ie=UTF8&psc=1)